shakfu/minima/README.md

 A minimal coding agent harness with a tiny feature set.

-`minima` tests how small a usable agent harness can be when the ecosystem carries the capabilities.
-It was inspired by [hax](https://github.com/OleksandrChekhovskyi/hax).
+`minima` tests how small a usable agent harness can be when the ecosystem carries its capabilities.
+It was inspired by Oleksandr Chekhovskyi's [hax](https://github.com/OleksandrChekhovskyi/hax).

-**No approval gate.** minima runs every tool call without asking.
+**IMPORTANT** minima runs every tool call **without asking**.
+It **has no approval gate**.
 The model can run any `bash` command and write any file your user can.
-Text in a file it reads, or in command output, can instruct it to do so.
-Run it only where that is acceptable, such as a container or a disposable checkout, such as our sibling project, [sanduk](https://github.com/shakfu/sanduk), or similar.
+Run it only where this is acceptable, such as a container or a disposable checkout.
+Our sibling project, [sanduk](https://github.com/shakfu/sanduk), has builtin support for running minima (and other agents) in sandboxed mode using apple container or docker containers.

 ## Install